bdg9412/Machine-Learning_Intent-classification/README.md

 using kkoma, tf-idf and SVM acc is 69.579

 TODO:
-1. SVM hyper parameter tuning
+1. SVM hyper parameter tuning --> Done about gamma
 2. Other machine learing model(like KNN, Navie vayies...)
 3. using kkmoa.pos for extract nouns, verb